Skip to main content

 If your time entries have been invoiced, or there is a lockout date set up in the account settings (and the time is recorded before that set date), you won't be able to click on a time entry to edit it.

-Admin users can click the padlock icon to unlock the time entry and make edits, however.
+Admin users can click the lock button to unlock the time entry and make edits, however.

 Why can't I record time against a specific contact?